publiccodenet/CraftSpace/Unity/CraftSpace/Assets/Scripts/Schemas/Generated/README.md

 - Create asset menu customization
 - Color coding

-### Additional Fields
+## Important Implementation Details

+### The `extraFields` Mechanism

+All schema classes automatically inherit an `extraFields` property from `SchemaGeneratedObject`.
+This special property:

+1. **Is NOT defined in JSON/Zod schemas**: It only exists in the C# implementation
-All schemas include an `extraFields` property (renamed from `additionalProperties`) that stores any additional Internet Archive metadata fields not explicitly defined in the schema.
+2. **Captures undefined properties**: Any property not explicitly defined in the schema is stored here
+3. **Preserves all metadata**: Ensures no information is lost during serialization/deserialization
+4. **Is transparent to users**: This is an implementation detail handled by the base class

+### How `extraFields` Works

+1. During `ImportFromJson()`:
+   - The base class calls your class's `ImportKnownProperties()` to populate defined properties
+   - Then it calls `ImportExtraFields()` to store any undefined properties in `extraFields`

+2. During `ExportToJson()`:
+   - Your class's `ExportKnownProperties()` populates a JObject with defined properties
+   - Then the base class adds all entries from `extraFields` back to the JObject

 This approach:
 - Preserves all original data
 - Handles evolving schemas and inconsistent field names
 - Ensures backward compatibility